 And what better place to connect with than the River Murray?

 (Image courtesy of Rusty’s Riding Retreat)

-In the heart of the Murraylands at Sanderston is Rusty’s Riding Retreat.
+No horse?
+No problem!
+Less than half an hour’s drive from Mannum, in the heart of the Murraylands, is Rusty’s Riding Retreat at Sanderston.
 Take a leisurely meander through the scrub, taking in the local flora and fauna.
 This is a perfect place for beginners to get acquainted with horse riding, while still enjoying the surrounds.

 Benson Park is situated on a 200 hectare property just outside of Waikerie.
 Trekking through the Mallee bush feels like you’ve been transported to another time, with spectacular views of the river flats.